TENNLab-UTK/dbscan/README.md

 url           https://arxiv.org/abs/2401.15212
 ```

-The following paper details this implementation.
+The following paper provides the reference material for the implementation
+in this repo.
 Our nomenclature
 and networks follow this description, and when we talk about "the paper" below,
 this is the paper to which we are referring.